 So I gave it a try.
-We did a silly exercise that consisted of going around and poking people in the nose and laughing about it.
-Super ridiculous, right?
-I didn't think I would be in tears by the end, but I was.
+We did one exercise that consisted of going around and poking people in the nose and laughing about it.
+Sounds ridiculous, right?
+Funny thing was, I was in tears by the end.
 I realized that the "cool" factor that I was holding on to at the beginning was really just an illusion of how I thought I should behave around other people.
-What laughter yoga is really all about is letting your inhibitions go.Now, don't get me wrong, it can be a super scary process to let your feelings out.
-You might come up against a side of yourself that you didn't really want to see, but at least the process of doing it creates the space for transformation.
+What laughter yoga is really all about is letting go of your inhibitions.Now, don't get me wrong, it can be a super scary process to let your feelings out.
+You might come up against a side of yourself that you don’t really want to see, but the process of doing it creates the space for transformation.

-As the weekend went on, I realized that one of the main things the laughter yoga teaching community was struggling with is a lack of engagement with people.
-A lot of them expressed frustration with trying to teach certain groups, like students or corporate groups (basically anyone under 70).
-There were many horror stories of teachers walking into groups, only to be met with blank stares and rolling eyes.
+As the weekend went on, I came to learn that one of the main things the laughter yoga teaching community was struggling with was – and is – the lack of engagement with people.
+Many laughter teachers I spoke with expressed frustration with trying to teach certain groups, like students or business persons – basically anyone under the age of 70.
+They had horror stories (at least to teachers) of walking into spaces only to be met with blank stares and rolling eyes.
 I had that slightly embarrassing moment to myself when I realized I was thinking that way when I first walked into the conference.
-Why are we so reluctant to open up to others in the name of joy and laughter?
+This sparked the question, Why are we so reluctant to open up to others in the name of joy and laughter?
 It puzzled me for a while but then I realized it was a struggle between the head and the heart.
-The head says "you need a reason to be happy – that happiness must be earned!" and the heart says "can't I just be happy for no reason?"
+The head says, "You need a reason to be happy – that happiness must be earned!" and the heart says, "Can't I just be happy for no reason?"